Use 3D eye material with your own eye drawings to help with drawing.

 I think you can use it by adjusting the eye image and pasting it as a texture.

-The advantages of this material are that you can shift the origin, it requires less effort to paste textures, and there are auxiliary lines.
+The advantages of this material are that you can shift the origin, there is less effort involved in pasting textures, and there are auxiliary lines.

 If you don't know how to do it or want to save time, please download Eyeball 3D.